 You can get specialty mental health services in the county where you live, and outside of your county if necessary.
-[County can insert more information about the service area covered by the mental health plan].
 Each county has specialty mental health services for children, youth, adults, and older adults.
 If you are under 21 years of age, you are eligible for additional coverage and benefits under Early and Periodic Screening, Diagnostic, and Treatment.